shwestrick/smlfmt/README.md

 I decided not to use mllex/mlyacc for a number of reasons.
   * Using mllex/mlyacc would overly restrict the behavior of lexing and parsing.
   * The SML grammar is set in stone!
-This project doesn't at all intend to specify or clarify the grammar itself---there are plenty of existing references available for that.
+This project doesn't need to specify or clarify the grammar itself---there are plenty of existing resources available for that.
   * I've always wanted to write a lexer and parser from scratch.
-Implementing finite state-machines (even large ones) with a bunch of mutually recursive is pretty fun.
-Also, the invariants of each state are easy to write down, and the code is fairly self-documenting.
+Implementing finite state-machines (even large ones!) with a bunch of mutually recursive functions is fairly straightforward and pretty fun.
+The invariants of each state are easy to write down, and the code is somewhat self-documenting.